MJWootton-Research/Macchiato/README.md

 #### [`Places_wrt_Time.py`](https://github.com/MJWootton-Resilience-Projects/Macchiato/blob/master/Analysis/Places_wrt_Time.py)

 This script will give the average number of tokens in each of a given set of places, plus standard error, sampling the simulation results at a user specified time interval.
 The total number of simulations continuing to run up to that point is also given.
+Graphs illustrating these results are produced.

+Example:

 ```sh
 $ python /path/to/Places_wrt_Time.py /path/to/Results_Folder max_time interval P1:P2:P3